arizvisa/ida-minsc/docs/static/install.rst

     > print idaapi.get_user_idadir()

-To then clone the repository, one can use Git [:ref:`2<install-clone-references>`] to clone the repository in the following manner:
+To then clone the repository, one can use Git [:ref:`2<install-clone-references>`].
+When cloning, the directory containing the plugin's repository should replace the contents of the IDA user directory.
+If there are any files that the user currently has in their IDA user directory, the user can simply move these files into the repository's directory.
+This is done so that IDAPython will execute the ``idapythonrc.py`` file belonging to IDA-minsc.
+To clone the repository, one can use Git [:ref:`2<install-clone-references>`] at their shell's command line:

 .. code-block:: sh

     $ git clone https://github.com/arizvisa/ida-minsc $IDA_USERDIR

-Once this has been correctly done, then when IDA starts up the ``idapythonrc.py`` file in the repository should be executed.
+Once this has been correctly done and the Python dependencies are installed, then when IDA starts up, the ``idapythonrc.py`` file in the repository should be executed and IDAPython's namespace replaced with the namespace belonging to the plugin.

 .. _install-clone-references:
 .. rubric:: References